jzorr/RockPaperScissors/README.md

 # RockPaperScissors

+The file containing the game is RockPaperScissors.html

-Click on the button to start the game.
+Once the page has loaded, click on the button to start the game.

 A window will appear and ask for your entry.
 If you happen to misspell a word, don't worry, it will notify you and you can press and play again!